cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 I noticed that clipping the weights of the critic to [-0.1, 0.1] like they do in the paper caused the critic and generator loss to not really change, although image quality was increasing.
-I found that instead clipping the weights to [-0.05, 0.05] worked a bit better.
+I found that instead clipping the weights to [-0.05, 0.05] worked a bit better, showing better image quality and convergence.

 #### Data
 Standard practice is to resize the CelebA images to 96x96 and the crop a center 64x64 image. `loadceleba.py`